- Top Rated New York City Divorce Attorney

 What Is the Difference Between Legal and Physical Custody?

 If legal custody is awarded to both parents, it means that they both have the right to make major decisions about the child together.
-It does not matter whether the child lives with one parent most of the time – both parents will have to make major decisions about the child as a team.
+It does not matter whether the child lives with one parent most of the time – in family law matters, both parents will have to make major decisions about the child as a team.

 Physical custody is also referred to as residential custody in New York.
 It refers to being responsible for the child’s physical care and supervision.
 If the court awards joint physical custody, it means that the child spends an equal amount of time living with each parent.